I need human help to enter verification code (office hours only)

 Purim is celebrated by the reading of the Scroll of Esther, known in Hebrew as the Megillat Esther, which relates the basic story of Purim.
 Under the rule of King Ahashuerus, Haman, the King’s prime minister, plots to exterminate all of the Jews of Persia.
 His plan is foiled by Queen Esther and her cousin Mordechai, who ultimately save the Jews of the land from destruction.
 The reading of the Megillah is typically a rowdy affair, punctuated by booing and noise-making when Haman’s name is read aloud.
 The significance in Purim lies not so much in how it began, but in what it has become – a thankful and joyous affirmation of Jewish survival against all odds.

-Registration Deadline is March 6.
+Registration Deadline is February 26.

-Registration for donations opens on Sunday, February 2 and closes Sunday, March 2 (Reminders: You have to be logged into your ShulCloud account to purchase.
+Registration for donations opens on Monday, January 26 and closes Sunday, February 15 (Reminders: You have to be logged into your ShulCloud account to purchase.
 Also the campaign does take time to load, so please be patient with the website)

 How can you participate?
 If you would like to “sign” the card of someone’s Mishloach Manot so they know you are thinking of them, simply donate in increments of $10.
 At a maximum donation of $180 dollars, you will sign the card of the entire congregation.